warete/moonshine-upgrade/README.md

 You can specify directory to upgrade by `--dir` option.
 For example: `php artisan moonshine:upgrade --dir=app/MoonShine/Resources`.

-The upgrade command can be executed repeatedly: it will update only irrelevant files.
+The upgrade command can be run multiple times — it will update only the outdated files.

 > **Note — manual follow-up required**
 >